inveniosoftware/cookiecutter-invenio-rdm/README.rst

                               <https://www.python.org/dev/peps/pep-0008/>`_.
 `github_repo`                 GitHub repository of the project in form of `USER/REPO`,
                               not the full GitHub URL.
+`site_code`                   Project code folder.
+Used for extending existing codebase.
 `**TODO**`                    `**TODO**`
 ============================ ==============================================================